April 3, 2017

 For many businesses, Instagram is all about connecting with the audience through stories, relevant photos, utilizing the right filters, and getting the images out to the right people, and then the next step is oftentimes paid advertising.
 While all of these things should come first, your next step needs to be utilizing Instagram’s features that were created specifically for businesses.
 These features allow you to see metrics on how certain posts are performing (sound familiar?), so they’re essentially the Insights option of this social platform, and they’re available to everyone.
 Some of this data includes impressions, engagement and shares, reach, insights, and more, all for your paid advertisements.

-You can find these metrics by navigating to the Campaigns section of your account (as shown below).
+You can find these metrics by navigating to the Campaigns section of your account.
 Below is a screenshot of what it may look like for a business:

 Instagram has three ad formats: Photo, Video, and Carousel.
 Visit here to learn more about advertising on Instagram specifically.